section-engineering-education/engineering-education/content/articles/building-a-lyrics-search-app-using-vanilla-javascript/index.md

 ### Conclusion
 In this tutorial, we learned to build a lyrics search web app using HTML5, CSS3, Vanilla JavaScript alongside ES6 features.

 I'm a big fan of you not just stopping at what is provided in this tutorial.
-If indeed you've learnt something from this, I challenge you to add more features to this web app and also make the User Interface (UI) better.
+If indeed you've learned something from this, I challenge you to add more features to this web app and also make the User Interface (UI) better.

 You can add a button that copies the lyrics to the clipboard or a button that helps you share lyrics with friends via social media platforms.